Credit / Collections Director Salary

 Collections Directors who responded to the survey indicated only a few skills that they use on the job.
-Most notably, skills in Financial Analysis, Credit Control, bill collections, and Collections are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
+Most notably, skills in Credit Control, Financial Analysis, bill collections, and Collections are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
 For most people, competency in Collections indicates knowledge of Financial Analysis.

 Pay by Experience Level for Credit / Collections Director